JWanderer73/Wayfinder/README.md

      (e.g. steakhouse blocked for vegans)
         │
         ▼
-③ RANK — AI Scoring (LLM or ML model)
+③ RANK — AI Scoring (Gemini or custom ML model)
    • Each attraction gets a score 0–10 based on how well it fits the traveler's vibe, budget, and dietary needs
    • Batched in groups of 10 to reduce API calls
-        │
+   • Retries up to 3 times if Gemini returns malformed JSON
+   • Falls back to heuristic scoring if all retries fail │
         ▼
 ④ PIN — Required Attractions Locked to Top